tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 - The default route gets replaced with the EXIT NODE
 - All Internet traffic is rerouted through the tunnel
 - Since the tunnel uses internet traffic it is also rerouted
-- Tunnel collapses  since its now feeding into itself
+- Tunnel collapses, since it is now feeding into itself

 ### Workaround 1 - Static IP/Route